 Ease of Setup

-With sharp looks and an all-aluminum design, we feel this table is worth its retail price, especially when compared to the Helinox Table One, which comes with a price tag of $120.
-If you're in the market for a simple camp table that can also serve as a small cooking surface, this table is worth the cost.
-But for all-around use, its value fades.
+With sharp looks and an all-aluminum design, we feel this table has a relatively high price tag.
+If you're in the market for a simple camp table that can also serve as a small cooking surface, this table is perhaps worth it, though.

 There are many things we liked about this table: It's sturdy, steady, brightly colored, easy to set up or carry, and adequately priced.
 In the end, the only looming reservation we had was its use.
 It's too small to be practical for general campground use and too heavy and large for backcountry use.